Table of Contents

 For Emergency Use Authorization Only

 What does this mean?
-This means that Healthcare Institutions, Clinics, Labs, and other Medical Establishments can now purchase COVID-19 IgG/IgM Rapid Test for professional/emergency use.
+This means that Healthcare Institutions, Clinics, Labs.
+Other Medical Establishments can now purchase COVID-19 IgG/IgM Rapid Test for professional/emergency use.

 We’re Here to Help!